 First, teams need to prove themselves starting with the Arena Cups.
 These are online 3v3 Arena tournaments, hosted by Blizzard, open to players of all skill levels.
 Regional bragging rights and cash rewards are up for grabs!

 The Arena World Championship Cups operate on a point system.
-Points will be awarded to the top twelve teams for each Arena Cup in 2020.
-These points can add up to a ticket into the AWC Battle for Azeroth Circuit at the end of the season.
+Points will be awarded to the top twelve teams for each Arena Cup in 2021.
+These points can add up to a ticket into the AWC Shadowlands Circuit at the end of the season.

 Each team will be allowed one free roster swap in the season, following this roster swaps will result in a 50% deduction of their AWC point pool at the time of the swap.

 Remember, anyone can try to compete in the Arena World Championship!
 Head to our sign-up page for more information.

 The best eight teams of the Americas and Europe will battle in their respective regions during the AWC Circuit.
 Teams in the AWC Circuit will compete in a round robin format, playing every other team in a best of 5 match.

 The top four performing teams of the round robin portion of the Circuit will compete in the AWC Shadowlands Finals to determine who is the Shadowlands champion.

 Between the NA and EU Circuits, players will compete for a total USD $900,000 in prizing throughout the year.

 This will be the 14th World of Warcraft 3v3 global program released by Blizzard.
 With action-packed gameplay and brand-new opportunities for players and organizers to get involved, the stories forged in the Arena this year will never be forgotten.